lethain/staff-eng/src/markdown/guides/work-on-what-matters.md

 There is almost always a great deal of room to do this sort of work that no one is paying attention to, so you’ll be able to make rapid initial progress on it, which _feels_ like a good opportunity to invest.
 At some point, though, you’ll find that the work needs support, and it’s quite challenging to get support for work that a company is built to ignore or devalue.
 Your early wins will slowly get eroded by indifference and misalignment, and your initial impact will be reclaimed by the sands of time.

 Does this mean you shouldn’t do inclusion work?
 No, that’s not the conclusion I want you to take away from this.
 Sometimes an area that an organization doesn’t pay attention to is so important that you’re going to want to advocate for it to start paying attention.
 Teaching a company to value something it doesn’t care about is considerably the hardest sort of work you can do, and it often fails, so you should do as little of it as you can, but no less.
-As a senior leader, you have an ethical obligation that goes beyond maximizing your company-perceived impact, but it’s important to recognize what you’re up against and time our efforts accordingly.
+As a senior leader, you have an ethical obligation that goes beyond maximizing your company-perceived impact, but it’s important to recognize what you’re up against and time your efforts accordingly.

 ## Foster growth